Funeral Guide and Rules

 - Funeral Mass -- the church offers a guide for planning a funeral Mass; suggestions for readings, music and prayers are also provided.
 The staff can assist you in choosing those most suitable for your service.

 - Inurnment and Cremation -- the Good Shepherd Columbarium is available for those parishioners who wish to have their final resting place on the church grounds.
 At the time of need, the staff will help with procurement of a niche or use of a previously purchased niche.
 Should you plan to use the Columbarium, the procedure is rather simple.
 When you visit the church to plan the funeral, you will be given an urn to take to the Funeral Home where you will arrange for the cremation.
 The urn will be the correct size for the niche, attractive, and suitable for the viewing and church service.
+Due to space constraints, you must use the urn we provide.
 The Funeral Home will return the urn with the cremains in it after the cremation.
 Following the services, the urn will be secured in the columbarium niche.

 - Interment– burial arrangements for this option are primarily made through a Funeral Home in coordination with the church.